stephenberry/glaze/docs/binary.md

 ## Untagged Binary

 By default Glaze will handle structs as tagged objects, meaning that keys will be written/read.
 However, structs can be written/read without tags by using the option `structs_as_arrays` or the functions `glz::write_beve_untagged` and `glz::read_beve_untagged`.

+## Variants

+BEVE Version 2 writes a `std::variant` as an ordinary, self-describing value.
+A variant with a `tag`/`ids` discriminator declared in `glz::meta` becomes an object with the discriminator merged in as the first member, exactly mirroring the JSON writer; every other variant is written as the active alternative's own value.
+Nothing variant-specific appears on the wire, so `glz::beve_to_json` of a variant produces the same JSON as `glz::write_json` of the same value.

+On read, the alternative is recovered from the discriminator when one is present, otherwise from the object's key set, otherwise from the value's own type header.
+Two consequences are worth knowing:

+- Alternatives are matched on their **exact** type header first, so `std::variant<int32_t, int64_t>` round-trips without narrowing.
+If no alternative matches exactly, a second pass allows numeric conversions.
+- Alternatives that are genuinely indistinguishable on the wire (two structs with identical field sets, or two empty structs) collapse to the first one.
+Declare a `tag` and `ids` discriminator to tell them apart.
+This matches how the JSON reader behaves for the same types.

+### Version 1 Compatibility

+Version 1 encoded a variant as a type-tag extension (header byte `0x0E`) followed by a compressed positional index.
+The reader dispatches on the leading byte and accepts both encodings, so **reading needs no option** and existing Version 1 buffers continue to work.

+Writing is Version 2 only.
+Version 2 output is not decodable as a variant by a Glaze release that predates Version 2, so if you have a peer pinned to such a release, either upgrade it or pin this side to a matching older Glaze until both ends move.

 ## BEVE to JSON Conversion